 - Verizon 18% cell phone discount plan for personal use.
 Must be 570 (or new 272) area code.

-- User Interface - Windows client link into Administrative Data, such as purchase orders.
+- User Interface - Web access into Administrative Data, such as purchase orders.

 - WebAdvisor - Web link into Administrative Data.